Home | Browse Topics | Criminal & traffic law | Common crimes | Synthetic cannabis, party pills, herbal highs: “Psychoactive substances”

 If you’re convicted in court, the judge can fine you up to $500.

-In the criminal justice system this is a Category 1 offence, which means that, unlike more serious offences, you don’t have to go to court at all if you simply want to plead guilty, as you can send the court your plea in writing.
+In the criminal justice system this is a Category 1 offence.
+This means that, unlike more serious offences, you don’t have to go to court at all if you simply want to plead guilty, as you can send the court your plea in writing.
 If you plead not guilty, you’ll have a District Court trial.
-For more about the different offence categories, see the chapter “The criminal courts”.
+For more about the different offence categories, see: “The criminal courts”.

 Alternatively, rather than taking you to court, the police can simply give you a $300 infringement notice on the spot (like a speeding ticket).
 To do this they need to at least have reasonable grounds for believing that you possess a psychoactive substance.
 With an infringement notice you only have to go to court if you want to challenge the notice.
 Infringement notices don’t give you a criminal record.